 More Than Just a Toy

 For the price, this bird packs a lot of punch considering how technologically advanced it is.
-With a GPS connecting to several satellites, it rarely loses it's position.
-And with both infrared and optical flow senors, this makes for smooth hovering and soft landings.
+With a GPS connecting to several satellites, it rarely loses its position.
+And with both infrared and optical flow sensors, this makes for smooth hovering and soft landings.

-The camera is a 2 axis which allows only up/down position.
-The Breeze 4K, hence the 4K, can record ultra high definition in 4k resolution.
+The camera is a 2 axis that allows only up/down position.
+The Breeze 4K (hence the 4K) can record ultra-high definition in 4k resolution.
 I find the video to be very shaky.
 The full 1080HD video, which is stabilized, makes for much smoother video.

 The DJI Spark

-This is the second drone I purchased and is the least expensive for a DJI brand drone.
-Still being a very affordable drone, and for it's small size, this thing is really quite impressive!
+This is the second drone I purchased, and it's the least expensive for a DJI brand drone.
+It's still a very affordable drone, and for its small size, this thing is really quite impressive!

-The Breeze was the right choice for me as a beginner drone enthusiast but then I wanted something more.
-More height, distance, speed and quality.
-Being on a limited budget, the next best option was the .
+The Breeze was the right choice for me as a beginner drone enthusiast, but then I wanted something more—more height, distance, speed, and quality.
+Being on a limited budget, my next best option was the Spark.
 At a weight less than 11 ounces, it's quite small.
 The capabilities of this tiny drone are astounding.
-Considering it has an altitude ceiling of over 13,000 ft.
-(4,000m) and a range of nearly 2 miles, this was definitely something I was looking for.
-Spark
+It has an altitude ceiling of over 13,000 ft.
+(4,000m) and a range of nearly 2 miles, which was definitely something I was looking for.

 Tips for Beginners

 - Start Simple.
-If you've never flown a drone, purchase a relatively inexpensive model which has at least some professional capabilities.
+If you've never flown a drone, purchase a relatively inexpensive model that has at least some professional capabilities.
 (I failed to mention above that I've crashed my drone more than a few times.
-Poor little Breeze never survived the last one so I purchased another).
+Poor little Breeze never survived the last one ,so I purchased another.)
 If you end up damaging it beyond repair, at least thousands of dollars will not have been lost during this learning period.

 - Don't Panic.
 Pilot error is the most common reason for drone crashes.
-Although there have been many instances in which a drone becomes unstable or malfunctions, through research as well as my own experiences, a malfunctioning drone can often be recovered in mid flight if the pilot remains calm.
-Most drones will simply just hover in place until it receives a command.
-(I've restarted the phone app in mid flight many times)
+Although there have been many instances in which a drone becomes unstable or malfunctions, through research as well as my own experiences, a malfunctioning drone can often be recovered in mid-flight if the pilot remains calm.
+Most drones will simply just hover in place until they receive a command.
+(I've restarted the phone app in mid-flight many times.)